Privacy Management Framework

 An organisation should consider having its privacy processes assessed periodically by an independent party to identify areas that may need improvement.

-Whether an organisation has implemented or implements all or some of the measures listed will depend on a variety of factors, including the size of the organisation, its functions, the types of information it collects, and its relationship with the public.
+When completing the self-assessment, the privacy officer is asked to consider a list of ‘actions’.
+Whether an organisation implements all or some of the measures listed will depend on a variety of factors, including its size, functions, the types of information it collects, and its relationship with the public.